 Japanese clubs and events on DU's campus provide fun ways to further engage with Japanese language, literature and culture.
 With study abroad opportunities in desirably located premium universities in Japan you can hone your linguistic and cultural competencies while immersing yourself in contemporary Japanese life.

-After graduation, Japanese students find careers in fields like finance, business and education.
-Alumni of the minor have participated in the Japanese Exchange and Teaching Program and have won the prestigious Critical Language Scholarship for Japanese.
+Alumni of the program have participated in the Japanese Exchange and Teaching (JET) Program and have won the prestigious Boren Scholarship for Japanese and the competitive Critical Language Scholarship for Japanese, among other awards.

 DU's minor in Japanese offers:

-Small, interactive classes that allow students ample opportunity to work with our accomplished instructors.
+Small, interactive classes in Japanese language, literature and cultural studies that allow students ample opportunity to work with our accomplished instructors

 - To minor in Japanese, you will need a minimum of 24 quarter hours of approved courses.

 - 20 of these courses will be language classes beyond the intermediate level (JAPN 2001).

 - One course will be JAPN 1416 Postwar Japan: Changing Perspectives in Literature and Culture.

 See the DU Undergraduate Bulletin for full course requirements.